 The Advantages of Filing for Bankruptcy

-Which type of bankruptcy you should file for depends on a variety of factors, including your income, your expenses, what kind of debts you owe and whether you own any nonexempt property.
+Which type of bankruptcy you should file for depends on a variety of factors, including your income, your expenses, what kind of debts you owe, and whether you own any nonexempt property.
 There are some situations in which other methods of debt reduction may work better for you than filing for bankruptcy.
-Whatever your particular circumstances are, The Dolhancyk Law Firm, P.C. is fully prepared to help you find debt relief and restart your life in a positive way.
+Whatever your particular circumstances are, the bankruptcy attorneys at The Dolhancyk Law Firm, P.C. is fully prepared to help you find debt relief and restart your life in a positive way.
 We can be reached by phone or by filling out the convenient form on our website.

 The Dolhancyk Law Firm serves clients throughout Peachtree City, Newnan, Fayetteville, Fayette County, Coweta County, and Spalding County.